xabbo/xabbo/README.md

 ### Click to
 Allows you to mute, kick, ban, or bounce (*ban then unban, this kicks the user without displaying a kick message to them*) a user by clicking on them..

-### Escape from
-Escape from staff or ambassadors when they enter the room.

-### Anti-bobba

-Injects invisible characters between each letter to avoid the bobba filter.\
-Since this increases the length of your message, it's easy to hit the character limit when writing longer messages.\
-If localized is enabled, anti-bobba is only applied to text between square brackets.\
-If you type `a [filtered] word`, only `filtered` will have anti-bobba applied to it.\
-With localized disabled, anti-bobba is applied to your entire chat message.\
-**Warning!** *These invisible characters are visible on the Unity client, and also in the chat log when a user attempts to report you.
-Use with caution.*

 ### No typing indicator
 Prevent your avatar from displaying a typing indicator.